etcd-io/etcd/contrib/kubernetes/README.md

  cluster is healthy
  ```

- wait a moment for the rc to recreate the pod
+ wait a moment for the replication controller to recreate the pod

  ```bash
  $ kubectl get pods